dtonhofer/rstudio_coding/course_1/plot_normal/README.md

 # Plot a Normal Distribution

-Make sure you have loaded the tinyverse.
+Make sure you have loaded the tidyverse libraries.

 ````
 library(tidyverse)